-Earlier this year Indeed released diversity scorecards for employers, strengthening the already growing external drivers for accountability.
+The need to strengthen external drivers for accountability has lead to job sites such as Indeed releasing diversity scorecards for employers.
 As job applicants are increasingly able to hold companies accountable for diversity, organizations wanting to attract top talent must find ways to proactively hold themselves accountable.

 Comerica Bank successfully uses a Diversity Involvement Scorecard to measure leaders for achievement in their diversity initiatives.
 Nathan Bennett, chief diversity officer and head of talent acquisition at Comerica, says the CEO and senior leadership must accept accountability for diversity and inclusion.